michael2012z/BitBible/markdown/Etheridge/files/John.md

 19. And as these (words) he spake, many believed on him.

-20. And Jeshu said to those Jihudoyee who believed on him, If you persevere in my doctrine,My word. you shall be truly my disciples;
+20. And Jeshu said to those Jihudoyee who believed on him, If you persevere in my doctrine,

 21. and you shall know the truth, and the truth shall liberate you.